arnaupv/nvim-devcontainer-cli/README.md

 3. If the process above finish successfully you are prepared for closing the current nvim session and open a new nvim inside the docker container.
 All this can be done from nvim itself, using the second command: `:DevcontainerConnect`.

+4. As an example, you can try to create the first devcontainer using neovim with the current repository, following the instructions above.

 ## TODOs (in order of priority)

 1. [x] Capability to attach in a running container